I. Introduction and Purpose

 5. Forgery, alteration, destruction, or unauthorized use of University documents, records, and/or instruments for identification.

-6. Damage to, destruction of, vandalizing, and/or unauthorized selling of University property or property belonging to others.
-Littering or dumping trash on grounds or common areas.
+6. Littering or dumping trash on grounds or common areas.

-7. Having a registered vehicle with the University which has been cited with an excessive number of parking violations.
+7. Having a registered or unregistered vehicle with the University which has been cited with an excessive number of parking violations.
+Violation of rules and regulations governing the use of motor vehicles on University property, University premises or at University sponsored activities.

 8. Failure to satisfy promptly, after notice, all financial obligations with the University and/or agencies either permanently or temporarily associated with the University.